LSAT Score Conversion

-After taking the LSAT, the Law School Admissions Council (LSAC) presents your score in two ways: your LSAT raw score and your LSAT scaled score.
+After taking the LSAT, the Law School Admissions Council (LSAC) calculates your score in two ways: your LSAT raw score and your LSAT scaled score.
 The raw score is between 0 and 100 to 103 and is based on the number of questions you answered correctly.
 The LSAC then converts your LSAT raw score into an LSAT scaled score that ranges from 120 to 180 with 180 being a "perfect LSAT score."

 Each LSAT will typically have 100 to 103 questions, with each question being worth 1 point.
 Only 4 of the 5 multiple-choice sections count toward the LSAT test score.
 The essay section is not scored.
 There is no deduction for unanswered or incorrect answers, so even if you are unsure of an answer, you should guess.
 Thus, the LSAT raw score is always between 0 and 100 or 103, depending on the total number of questions on a particular LSAT.